dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel.md

 ::: moniker-end

-The example configures SSL for an endpoint with [ListenOptions](/dotnet/api/microsoft.aspnetcore.server.kestrel.core.listenoptions).
+The example configures HTTPS for an endpoint with [ListenOptions](/dotnet/api/microsoft.aspnetcore.server.kestrel.core.listenoptions).
 Use the same API to configure other Kestrel settings for specific endpoints.

 [!INCLUDE [How to make an X.509 cert](~/includes/make-x509-cert.md)]